 This Warburg video Facebook ad starts with a professionally shot video walk-through of a luxury Upper East Side apartment.
 Even if you’re not looking for an apartment like this, you probably can’t help but click.

-Here’s a classic branding ad that has a cool video introducing the agent.
-The brightly colored background really stands out and makes leads pause over this ad.
+Here’s a classic branding ad with a fantastic video introducing the agent.
+Bonus points for the brightly colored background, which stands out and makes potential leads hover to learn more.